goloshubov/fconfig/README.md

 ```

 ## TODO
-- additional roles for services (e.g. with restart notifcations support).
+- additional roles for services with restart notifcations support.
 It might be usefull even for workstations/laptops.
-- other distr support
+- other distr support (?
+Debian, ALT Linux)